felipepimentel/pepperpy-poetry/docs/index.md

-# Pepperpy Poetry Plugin
+# Welcome to Pepperpy Poetry Plugin

 A Poetry plugin for shared configuration management across multiple projects in the pepperpy ecosystem.

 ## Overview

-The Pepperpy Poetry Plugin simplifies configuration management across multiple Python projects.
+The Pepperpy Poetry Plugin is designed to simplify configuration management across multiple Python projects.
 It allows you to maintain a single source of truth for common configuration settings, ensuring consistency across your entire project ecosystem.

 ## Key Features